 7 Popular Indoor Succulents to Get You Started.

-- Crassula ovata: You know this one as “jade plant,” and you’ve probably grown one, or inherited one from your great – grandmother — in other words, they are very easy to grow and are quite long-lived.
+You know this one as “jade plant,” and you’ve probably grown one, or inherited one from your great – grandmother — in other words, these indoor succulents are very easy to grow and are quite long-lived.
 It has a mini tree appearance with thick stems and glossy green oval leaves.
 Give it bright indirect light, and keep the soil moist (but never wet!) in the spring and summer, dry in the fall and winter.

 About the Author: